Gelatinized Black MACA Powder (Bulk) Organic

-Why is our price so low?
-You've probably seen 'gelatinized' maca selling for $50-80/kg in stores and around the internet.
+Why is our price on Black Gelatinized Maca relatively low?
+You may have seen black gelatinized maca selling for $50/kg around the internet.
 We are primarily a research company.
 We operate on customer referrals - so, if you like our maca, please let other people know!
 It all part of how we keep our prices low.
 Ours should be one of the best prices available, and we intend to keep it that way.
 We would like for all people to try this wonderful plant!

 Maca's Botanical Heritage